andraugust/andraugust.github.io/statmech.md

 $$

 where $$\mu$$ is the so-called _chemical potential_.
-The negative sign is a convention to make particles prefer systems with lower chemical potential.
+The negative sign is a convention used to make particles prefer systems with lower chemical potential.

 ## Entropy and a Glimpse of Thermodynamics